sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/05 Scan Images for Know Vulnerabilities.md

 - Upgrade the component if a new version fixes it
 - Uninstall the component if we do not need it
-- Apply some mitigating or compensating control if one exists
+- Apply some mitigating or compensating control if they exist

 ## Vulnerability Scanner Trivy